TestardR/Gatsby-GraphQL-Blog_App/src/pages/5-post-five/index.md

 According to Martin Fowler (2019) "The microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms.".

-<sub>Fowler M. (2019), Microsercices Resource Guide, url : https://www.martinfowler.com/microservices/</sub>
+<sub>Fowler M. (2019), Microservices Resource Guide, url : https://www.martinfowler.com/microservices/</sub>

 According to Sam Newman (Thoughtworks) "Microservices are small, autonomus services that work together".